 Delivery Format: Schedule

-The Ph.D. in human resource development (HRD) with a specialization in organizational development and change (ODC) is not an online program; however, we do use an executive format program whereby students only meet five times a semester: Three classes (three credit hours each, fall and spring) and one or two classes (three credit hours each, summer) will meet five times per semester.
+The Ph.D. in human resource development (HRD) with a specialization in organizational development and change (ODC) is not an online program; however, we do use an executive format program whereby students only meet five times a semester in Fall and Spring and four times a semester in the Summer.
 The balance of required class time will be completed via online and project based formats.

 Frequently Asked Questions -- To-do list for accepted students, schedule, degree plans, etc.